-I am an Associate in our Resolution team, specialising in the investigations side.
+I am a Principal Consultant in our Resolution team, specialising in the investigations side.
 I do this alongside two other roles.
 I am a Tribunal Judge, deciding welfare benefit appeals.
-I am also a Visiting Lecturer at the University of Law, where my teaching areas include employment law, negotiation, advocacy and civil litigation.
+I am also a Visiting Lecturer at the University of Law, where my recent teaching areas have included tort law, employment law, negotiation, advocacy and civil litigation.

 I started out with 5 years as a Policy Advisor in Central Government.
 Studying law in the evenings, I qualified as a barrister and practised for 10 years at 11KBW chambers (specialising in employment and public law), gaining a reputation for being easy to deal with, practical and not overly aggressive.
 As well as the court work, I worked on sensitive investigations and advised a wide range of individuals and organisations.
 I found that often people could resolve their differences at an early stage by agreement, rather than going through a lengthy and uncertain legal process.